 Furthermore, 74.2% of employers fulfilled at least one mandatory job position for people with severe disabilities.
 Yet, only 39.5% filled all the compulsory positions, suggesting room for improvement in diversity hiring practices.

-In the United States, there was a positive trend in 2022, as the employment-population ratio for persons with disabilities rose to 21.3%, the highest since 2008.
+In the United States, there was a positive trend in 2024, as the employment-population ratio for persons with disabilities rose to 22.7%, the highest since 2008.
+The number represents a steady climb from 21.3% in 2022 and 22.5% in 2023.
 Despite this increase, people with disabilities were still less likely to be employed compared to those without.

 These insights into the workforce diversity statistics reveal that there has been progress in the employment of people with disabilities.
 However, a need for more inclusive hiring and retention practices still remains.
 Both German and U.S. statistics serve as a call to action for diversity in the workplace, especially for the most diverse companies to lead by example and for all employers to reassess and improve their diversity and inclusion strategies.